There are a number of things you must do to manage your candidature and ensure successful completion of your degree.

 Change in thesis format or title

-Once candidature is approved candidates wishing to change the format of their thesis or title, (for example, from a traditional thesis format to a Thesis by Publication or Thesis by Creative Project) need to declare the changes on the release of thesis form at the time the thesis is submitted for examination.
+Once candidature is approved, candidates wishing to change the format of their thesis or title need to declare the changes.
+To do so, note the change on the release of thesis form when the thesis is submitted for examination.

 You can withdraw from your degree at any time by completing a Course Withdrawal Application.

 If you are an international candidate any changes to your enrolment must be approved by Victoria University International to ensure you comply with your Visa requirements.